hyperj/note.data-management/docs/projects-and-articles.md

 ### Apache Metron

+### **Apache Gobblin**

+A distributed data integration framework that simplifies common aspects of big data integration such as data ingestion, replication, organization and lifecycle management for both streaming and batch data ecosystems.

 ### **Apache Atlas** Data Governance and Metadata framework for Hadoop

 Atlas is a scalable and extensible set of core foundational governance services – enabling enterprises to effectively and efficiently meet their compliance requirements within Hadoop and allows integration with the whole enterprise data ecosystem.